-Figure~\ref{fig:tsne}a shows that BWE alone does not suffice to bridge the gaps between the distributions of the two languages.
-Furthermore, we can see in Figure~\ref{fig:tsne}b that the distributional discrepancies between Chinese and English are significantly reduced after passing through the joint feature extractor ($\cf$), and the learned feature in \texttt{ADAN} brings the distributions in the two languages dramatically closer compared to the monolingually trained baseline.
-This is measured by the Averaged Hausdorff Distance~\cite{shapiro2004hausdorff,schutze2010measuring}, which is used to measure the distance between two sets of points.
-Figure~\ref{fig:tsne} annotates each sub-figure with the AHD between the English and Chinese reviews.
+Furthermore, we can see in Figure~\ref{fig:tsne}b that the distributional discrepancies between Chinese and English are significantly reduced after passing through the joint feature extractor ($\cf$).
+The learned features in \texttt{ADAN} bring the distributions in the two languages dramatically closer compared to the monolingually trained baseline.
+This is shown via the Averaged Hausdorff Distance~\citep[AHD,][]{shapiro2004hausdorff}, which measures the distance between two sets of points.
+The AHD between the English and Chinese reviews is provided for all sub-plots in Figure~\ref{fig:tsne}.

-Finally, when looking at the last hidden layer activations in the sentiment classifier of the baseline model (Figure~\ref{fig:tsne}c), there are several notable clusters of the red dots (English data) that roughly correspond to the class labels.
+Finally, when looking at the last hidden layer activations in the sentiment classifier of the baseline model (Figure~\ref{fig:tsne}c), there are several notable clusters of red dots (English data) that roughly correspond to the class labels.
 These English clusters are the areas where the classifier is the most confident in making decisions.
-However, most Chinese samples are not close to one of those clusters due to the distributional diversion and may thus cause degraded performance in Chinese sentiment classification.
+However, most Chinese samples are not close to one of those clusters due to the distributional divergence and may thus cause degraded classification performance in Chinese.
 On the other hand, the Chinese samples are more in line with the English ones in \adan{}, which results in the accuracy boost over the baseline model.
-In Figure~\ref{fig:tsne}, a pair of similar English and Chinese 5-star reviews are highlighted to visualize how the distribution evolves at various points of the network.
-We can see in \ref{fig:tsne}c that the Chinese review goes close to the ``positive English cluster'' in \texttt{ADAN}, while in the baseline, it stays away from dense English clusters where the sentiment classifier trained on English data are not confident to make predictions.
+In Figure~\ref{fig:tsne}, a pair of similar English and Chinese 5-star reviews is highlighted to visualize how the distribution evolves at various points of the network.
+We can see in \ref{fig:tsne}c that the highlighted Chinese review gets close to the ``positive English cluster'' in \texttt{ADAN}, while in the baseline, it stays away from dense English clusters where the sentiment classifier trained on English data is not confident to make predictions.